NYU Faculty Sets March 23 Strike Deadline

 The rally was joined by City Councilmember Harvey Epstein (D-Manhattan); former city comptroller Brad Lander; supporters from the University Clerical, Administrative, and Technical Staff union, and undergraduate residential assistants.

-The RAs, who signed their first union contract in December as Student Workers at NYU (SWAN-UAW Local 7902), are supposed to get $2600 a semester, split into semi-monthly payments—but “five paychecks later, we haven’t gotten a cent,” RA Emily Lopez told the crowd.
+The RAs, who signed their first union contract in December as Student Workers at NYU (UAW Local 7902), are supposed to get $2600 a semester, split into semi-monthly payments—but “five paychecks later, we haven’t gotten a cent,” RA Emily Lopez told the crowd.

 Dan Maron, a junior RA, said the administration is “telling us it’s procedural and IT delays.”

-RA Ollie Mundahl carried a sign with a photo of her black and white cat and the message “this is who ur not paying btw.”
+Ollie Mundahl carried a sign with a photo of her black and white cat and the message “this is who ur not paying btw.”

+“This is not a decision we made lightly,” the CFU said in its message to members.
 “We had hoped that after our overwhelming strike vote, the administration would come prepared with serious offers that responded to contract faculty’s demands.”
-Instead, It said, they offered “no significant raises for 73% of us, a median raise of only 3%, and no fix to salary compression whatsoever.”

 “They have not heard us,” it concluded.
 “They have three weeks to get the message.
 If they don’t, half of NYU’s full-time faculty will strike on March 23.”